4.0 GPA Colleges: Browse Schools That Accept a 4.0 GPA

-For seniors, concentrate on making sure every part of your application lives up to the standard set by your GPA—from the essay to the list of after school activities.
-Have your college counselor read through your personal statement to make sure that it reflects your skills and accomplishments as well as a 4.0 GPA does.
+For seniors, concentrate on making sure every part of your application lives up to the standard set by your GPA—from the essay to the list of after-school activities.
+Have your college counselor read through your personal statement to make sure that it reflects your skills and accomplishments, as well as your 4.0 GPA, does.
 Meet with visiting college admissions officers and network with them to determine what their college or university wants to see on an application.

 What Are Colleges Looking At Other Than a 4.0 High School GPA?